What is a Career Coach?

 My Coaching Process

-I have three industry certifications for different types of coaching: basic career coaching, interview preparation, and online job searches.
+I have four industry certifications for different types of coaching: basic career coaching, interview preparation, and online job searches.

 In our very first no-charge introductory call, we will decide if I can provide the type of coaching that will be the most helpful for you.
 If so, you will engage me and we will schedule an appointment.
 I try to be neutral and non-judgmental in our conversations.
 I don’t have any agenda, other than wanting you to be happy in your career.
 I don’t know what you should next, but I can help you discover that for yourself.